MILJ1/LPVU-Net/README.md

    Next, you can perform the following steps:

-   (1) Put the test images into the images/ folder.
+   (1) Put the test images into the "images" folder.

-   (2) Run test.m in MATLAB.
+   (2) Run test.m to see the results.